 If you are concerned about lead, you can request to have your water tested.
+Denver Water customers can request a free lead test kit at denverwater.org/Leadtest.

 Information on lead in drinking water, testing and steps to minimize exposure is available from the Safe Drinking Water Hotline at 1-800-426-4791, at epa.gov/safewater/lead and at denverwater.org/Lead.